OpenNMT/OpenNMT-tf/README.md

 * monitoring with [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard)
 * inference with [TensorFlow Serving](https://github.com/OpenNMT/OpenNMT-tf/tree/master/examples/serving) and the [TensorFlow C++ API](https://github.com/OpenNMT/OpenNMT-tf/tree/master/examples/cpp)

-## Overview
+## Using as a command line tool

+OpenNMT-tf comes with several command line utilities to prepare data, train, and evaluate models.

-A minimal OpenNMT-tf run consists of 3 elements:
+For all tasks involving a model execution, OpenNMT-tf uses a unique entrypoint: `onmt-main`.
+A typical OpenNMT-tf run consists of 3 elements:

 * the **run** type: `train_and_eval`, `train`, `eval`, `infer`, `export`, or `score`
 * the **model** type